-A version of this product is available for 4-20 milliamp data collection from scientific instruments and sensors as Networked Robotics product number 30038.
+The product is available for 4-20 milliamp data collection from scientific instruments and sensors as Networked Robotics product number 30019A.

 Packing List

 This package includes the basic hardware you will need to connect the Low Voltage Probe to the NTMS.